learems/EPmodels-Electroporation-MolTransport/README.md

 S2011 and LL2011  models need to be created and run from Comsol with Matlab.
 For S2011 and LL2011 models adapt the Main.m script to run the simulations.
-After completing the simulations, see examples in the ExtractData.m script to extract the data from the models.
+After completing the simulations, see examples in the ExtractData.m script to extract the data from the models via Comsol with Matlab.